Military families’ housing benefits lag as rents explode

 And because of how tough off-base markets are, on-base housing has become a hot commodity, with many bases having long waitlists.

 “If you can’t afford your job, why the hell would you stay in the job?”
 Needham said.
+“People are feeling abused by the military in so many different areas - the sexual assault issues, the lack of attention to medical care, the lack of attention to mental health.
+This is just another tick in the box that’s like, ‘Why would I join the military?’
+And if you don’t have enough numbers, that’s a long-term national security problem.”

 The Department of Defense did not comment on whether housing issues have become a retention concern.
-But defense officials said military housing offices monitor markets and offer tools to help families find “suitable, affordable housing, whether on or off-base.”
+But defense officials said military housing offices monitor markets and offer tools to assist families, including referral services to help find “suitable, affordable housing, whether on or off-base.”

 “The Department of Defense is committed to ensuring that service members and their families have access to affordable, quality housing within a reasonable commute of their assigned duty station,” it said.

+“We are woefully underhoused,” said Stephanie Poynor, a Tampa property manager and wife of a retired serviceman.
+“The DoD needs to recognize how much our soldiers, sailors, airmen, Marines and Coasties are really suffering in this market.”

-Tampa real estate agent Renee Thompson said it’s common for service members to rent homes that are an hour’s drive away from base.
+Tampa real estate agent Renee Thompson, a relocation specialist, said it’s common for service members to rent homes that are an hour’s drive away from base.

 “No homes in today’s market will even come close to the service member’s BAH,” said Thompson, who served in the Army.
 “It’s really disheartening.”